-The SFY 2019 PPLs include all applications and projects.
-Projects for which a PER has been submitted have been ranked and scored.
+The SFY 2022 PPLs include all applications and projects submitted to the CWSRF Loan Program.
+Projects for which a Preliminary Engineering Report (PER) has been submitted have been ranked and scored.
 All other projects for which the Authority received applications but for which PERs have not been submitted, are listed alphabetically un-scored and un-ranked.
-The CWSRF Loan Program has two PPLs, one for populations less than 10,000 and one for populations of 10,000 or greater.
-The PPLs are updated quarterly and public noticed for comments each quarter for a two week period.
-The PPLs are posted on the Authority's website www.srf.in.gov.
+The CWSRF Loan Program includes a PPL that consists of all Participants with populations of less than 10,000 and a second PPL that consists of all Participants with populations of 10,000 or greater.
+The PPLs are updated quarterly, and public noticed for comments each quarter for a two-week period.
+The PPLs are posted on the Authority's website at www.srf.in.gov.

 The PPLs in Exhibit B also show the amount of SRF funds that are estimated to be used toward the Green Project Reserve Sustainability Incentive Program.
-The Authority is committed to documenting an amount equal to 10% of the 2019 Capitalization Grant toward green project components.
+The Authority is committed to documenting an amount equal to 10% of the 2022 SRF Base Capitalization Grant and 10% of the 2022 BIL CWSRF General Supplemental Capitalization Grant toward green project components.